 Thai food has always been a favorite of mine.
 I love the freshness of it, and the bright, complex flavors.
 And while I do love to occasionally pick up takeout from one of our local Thai restaurants, it’s not an everyday thing.
 So when the craving strikes, it’s nice to be able to prepare a takeout-style meal from the comfort of home.
 And when you prepare it at home, you save some money while controlling the ingredients and making it just the way you like it.
 In fact, you can make this recipe vegetarian, gluten-free, or nut-free just by making easy substitutions (see more about this below).

 This dish won’t leave you hungry either.
 It’s very filling and the recipe makes four generous servings.
 And if you’re feeding a larger family, just go ahead and double the recipe.

 So let’s talk ingredients:

 Noodles – Any type of thin noodles will work here.
-I buy blocks of dried noodles at my local Asian market, but you can use thin spaghetti or even gluten-free stir-fry rice noodles.
+I buy blocks of dried noodles at my local Asian market, but you can use thin spaghetti or even gluten-free stir-fried rice noodles.
 Just make sure to cook them al dente, because they will continue to cook a little more when added to the sauce.

 Vegetables – Use whatever you like and what you have on hand.
 I used sliced onions, zucchini, asparagus tips, bell pepper, and mushrooms.
 Other suggestions for vegetables are broccoli florets, yellow squash, thinly-sliced carrots, and cabbage.